Skip to content

 How this solver works

-The solver checks your clues against a dictionary of every valid five-letter English word, then ranks the matches by letter frequency in everyday English — because Wordle answers are always reasonably common words, never obscure ones.
-Unlike a plain word list, it handles repeated letters correctly (a grey E when another E is green means "exactly one E", not "no E"), which is where most manual solving goes wrong.
+The solver checks your clues against a comprehensive dictionary of five-letter English words and applies a heuristic ranking based on English letter frequency — it is not an official NYT answer probability.
+Wordle answers skew toward common words, so common candidates tend to sort higher, but obscure answers can appear low in the list.
+It also handles repeated letters correctly (a grey E when another E is green means "exactly one E", not "no E"), which is where most manual solving goes wrong.

 The best Wordle starting words